Posted July 14, 2016

 With more than 2.2 billion users across all social networks, the use of social media has become an integral part to most business operations.
 Executives who participate in this means of communication hope to humanize and bring personality to their brand, connect with interested parties on a more personal level by giving “behind the scenes” looks into the company, and as a promotional tool by sharing photographs of themselves at company events and conferences.
 On the flip side, we also see many executives use these same accounts to post personal information, disclosing names and photographs of children, spouses, and vehicles; favorite vacation locations; and trip itineraries, which can put them, and their families, at risk for an effective social engineering attack.

 In addition, many executives’ family members have their own social media accounts, but may not have had the same cybersecurity training as the executive.
-What they may not realize is that threat actors could also be aware of their accounts, and when they post potentially risky disclosures those could make the executives and themselves more susceptible to social engineering and malware infection.
+What they may not realize is that threat actors could also be aware of their accounts, and when they post potentially risky disclosures those could make the executives and themselves more susceptible to social engineering and Malware: Software that is intended to damage or disable computers and computer systems. infection.

 Sharing both personal and professional information on the same social media profile can increase the risk of a leak of personal information, as well as business-related information.
 Malicious actors target executives via social media by sending them infected messages containing weaponized payloads that, if opened, will infect the executives’ device.
 This becomes especially problematic if an organization has a Bring Your Own Device (BYOD) policy, which is becoming a more common and established practice in the workplace.
 Actors can also gain access to the social media account itself, posting damaging or inappropriate information on behalf of the executive.